 One thing to keep in mind though, they don’t work well in rocky soil.
 The plastic screw has trouble finding purchase when large rocks get in its way.

-For camping on the beach or in loamy soil the Orange Screw Ground Anchors are excellent tent stakes available at a very competitive price.
+For camping on the beach or in loamy or soft soil the Orange Screw Ground Anchors are excellent tent stakes available at a very competitive price.

 Coghlan’s ABS Tent Pegs